dapr/quickstarts/README.md

 # Dapr Samples

 This repository contains a series of samples that highlight Dapr capabilities.
 The first sample demonstrates how we run Dapr in standalone mode, while the second highlights how we run the same application in Kubernetes.
-Each subsequent sample includes instructions for running both locally and in Kubernetes.
+Each subsequent sample includes instructions for running both in standalone and in Kubernetes.

 | Sample                   | Description                                                                                                                                                                                    |
 |--------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|